rom-rb/rom-rb.org/source/4.0/learn/sql/joins.html.md

 end
 ```

-> ## Auto-qualifying
-> When you pass a relation as the argument for join methods, the resulting relation
-> will have all attributes **qualified** automatically for you

 ## Using joins with explicit name and options

 If you want to have more control, you can pass table name and additional options yourself: